PabloZaiden/devcontainers-features/README.md

 # Features

+*Note: this repo is a fork of [guiyomh/features](https://github.com/guiyomh/features).
+While no new code was added or modified, the original repo is lagging behind on generating releases from updated code (no new releases since mid 2022).
+If at some point the original repo catches up, this fork may be archived.*

 This project **Features** is a set of reusable 'features'.
 Quickly add a tool/cli to a development container.

 *Features* are self-contained units of installation code and development container configuration.
 Features are designed to install atop a wide-range of base container images (this repo focuses on **debian based images**).